Leatherneck Magazine: History and profile

+In 1944, an additional Leatherneck office was opened at Camp Catlin, Hawaii, and a semimonthly Pacific Edition of the magazine was launched for Marines overseas.
+Special Pacific Edition World War II saw Leatherneck expand from a simple publication to a war-driven reminder to Marines everywhere of what was at stake in the fight.

+Leatherneck Pacific Edition was published on the 1st and 15th of each month as an advertisement free magazine for overseas Marines.
+It carried some of the same articles as the standard Leatherneck but there are many articles unique to this edition.
+The magazine also had in each issue the comics Gizmo and Eightball by Fred Rhoads and Sgt.
+Hashmark by Fred Lasswell.
+The magazine’s format was 10″ x 13″ with 40 to 48 pages.
+Volume 1 issue 1 was published July 1, 1944, Volume 2 Issue 1 was published January 1, 1945, Volume 3 Issue 1 was published July 1, 1945 with the last issue published in Volume 3 Issue 12 on December 15, 1945 after the end of WWII.

+In 1948 the name was changed to Leatherneck-Magazine of the Marines.

 The magazine's name derives from the slang term "leatherneck" for a U.S. Marine, referring to the leather-lined collar or stock of the original Marine uniform.

 Leatherneck was an official Marine Corps publication until 1972, staffed primarily by active-duty Marines.
 That year all active-duty positions were eliminated and the magazine returned to Quantico.
 In 1976, the Leatherneck Association merged with the Marine Corps Association (MCA).
 As of 2016, MCA continues to publish Leatherneck alongside another Marine Corps periodical, the Marine Corps Gazette.

 Mission

 "To be the magazine of Marines—yesterday, today and tomorrow."

 Leatherneck today

-Leatherneck is available in magazine form, online, and through a mobile application.
+Leatherneck is available in magazine form and online.

-Col Mary Reinwald, USMC (Ret) became the first female editor-in-chief in 2014.
+Col. Mary Reinwald, USMC (Ret) became the first female editor-in-chief in 2014.